 Oracle Database XE

 APEX engine lives inside the Oracle Database.
-It's available for free and can be installed into its express edition as well, which is totally free.
-Current version of the RDBMS, which we're going to install, is 18c, and we are going to install exactly this version.
-Despite the fact that this is a limited free version of the RDMS, it offers a lot of great features, which are usually included only with the Enterprise Edition of the DBMS, which you are welcome to leverage.
+It's available for free and can be installed into its Express Edition as well, which is a totally free option.
+Current version of the RDBMS is 18c, and we are going to install exactly this release.
+Despite the fact that this is only a limited free version of the RDBMS, it offers a lot of great features, which were usually included only with the Enterprise Edition of it, and you are welcome to use them to your benefit.

 - Embedded PL/SQL Gateway (EPG) - it is a built-in Oracle XDB feature.
 It is not recommended to be used in production environments, because it's not as fast and as reliable as other options.
 Though it surely could be used for development and testing purposes.